yoruba drummer ojo aje

 READ HERE: Top 10 Nigerian Holiday Locations To Visit.

 Yes, I think what will be will be.
-I also think that a lot of things can be changed, either good or bad; nothing is a coincidence; it can’t all be good and it can’t all be bad, yet I want it smooth.
+I also think that a lot of things can be changed, either good or bad; nothing is a coincidence; it can’t all be good, and it can’t all be bad, yet I want it to be smooth.

 What you believe in is what overtakes you…